Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 The steps commonly taken in a Git workflow include the following:

-1. Initializing Git in the working directory;
+1. Initializing Git in the working directory.
-2. Working on files in the working directory, then adding these to the staging area;
+2. Working on files in the working directory, then adding these to the staging area.
 3. Commmiting the changes from the staging area into the repo.

 Let's unpack each of these steps.

 ## Initializing Git

-To turn a Working Directory into a Git project, navigate to the directory in the terminal/command prompt and run the following command:
+To turn a working directory into a Git project, navigate to the directory in the terminal/command prompt and run the following command:

 ```bash
 git init